aws/dcv-color-primitives/README.md

 ## Requirements

-* Rust 1.55 and newer (until DCP 0.2: At least Rust 1.39)
+* Rust 1.59 and newer (until DCP 0.2: At least Rust 1.39)
-* Python3 and Fractions module (needed only if you want to execute the benchmark)
+* Criterion module (needed only if you want to execute the benchmark)

 ### Windows

 * Install rustup: https://www.rust-lang.org/tools/install
 * If you want to execute the benchmark:
+    * Install criterion: cargo install cargo-criterion
     * Install Python 3: https://www.python.org/downloads/
-    * Install fraction module: `pip install Fraction`

 ### Linux